 Is he right?
 Perhaps.
-His Jamaica Boys band included bassist/producer Marcus Miller, who brought Miles on board for Davis’ 1986 album Tutu.
+His membership in Queens-based funk band the Jamaica Boys connected him with bassist/producer Marcus Miller, who then brought Miles on board for Davis’ 1986 album Tutu.
 The keyboardist’s participation was, of course, subject to the trumpeter’s approval, which was no small feat given the latter’s often acerbic personality.
 Yet the author recounts winning him over with his synthesizer programming and sampling—also featured on Davis’ 1989 follow-up Amandla—in vivid detail.

 Had Davis (who died in 1991) lived longer and used Miles’ work on more albums, the keyboardist’s life story might have been different.
 Instead, later chapters recount Miller drawing him into other projects based in pop and R&B (Vandross) and contemporary jazz (Sanborn).

 Davis’ lengthy career included synthesizer players who would become stars as jazz-fusion bandleaders: Joe Zawinul (Weather Report), Herbie Hancock (Headhunters), and Chick Corea (Return to Forever).
 Yet each also played acoustic piano and other electric keyboards.
 Miles never achieved comparable bandleader status and became typecast, fairly or not, as a studio synthesizer sideman despite his piano studies in New York City and at Indiana State University.